Kryztof55/users-githib-app/README.md

 ## Application description

-This application was build by using Tailwind and UI Components Built from scratch using sass.
-In order to develop an insolate component from scratch (Following atomic design and BEM for styles), test it and how the props work, I used [Storybook library](https://storybook.js.org/)
+This application was build by using Tailwind and UI Components built from scratch using Sass.
+In order to develop an insolate component (Following atomic design and BEM for styles), test it and how the props work, I used [Storybook library](https://storybook.js.org/)

 Components Built from scratch